Inc0mple/DungeonCrawler1DProject/README.md

 # Dungeon Crawler Game

 ## Setup

+### From Github:
 Download file and unzip.
-Run DungeonCrawler.py
+Run DungeonCrawler.py to start the game.

+### From Repl.it:
+Click Run at the top of the page to start the game.

 ## Game Description (TODO)